-I hate it, but just recently, I took a little vacation of my own.
+I hate it, but just recently, I took a different kind of vacation.
 I tried to take a little time away from love and from my emotions.

-They told me it was weakness, they told me to get a grip.
+They told me they were weakness, they told me to get a grip.
 People told me that to feel is to be fractured.
 Love comes with a whole lot of feelings, B. Sometimes, you choose it despite your feelings, but there are feelings involved just the same.
 Sometimes they’re wonderful, exciting or precious, other times they are painful and costly.

 But you know what I discovered?
 It’s better to feel everything, to know the good, scary, sadness, messiness than to feel nothing.
 Whatever you do, whatever your situation becomes, B… don’t ever choose to be numb.